franos-cm/dilithium-comparison/README.md

 As such, both designs include an implementation of a core that performs the Keccak family of functions [7].
 This is somewhat important since the SHAKE operations are typically one of the bottlenecks for the Dilithium algorithm as a whole.

 Both designs execute a Keccak round in one cycle, and therefore finish the Keccak-f[1600] permutation in 24 cycles.
-Similarly, in both cases the Keccak state is implemented as a single 1600 bit register, with different values for ```(c, r)``` depending on which SHAKE operation is being performed.
+Similarly, in both cases the Keccak state is implemented as a single 1600 bit register, with different values for `(c, r)` depending on which SHAKE operation is being performed.

 LowRes's Keccak core has a very simple design, in which the state buffer is directly accessed after each permutation, both to load the next input block, and similarly to dump the next output block.

 HighPerf reduces the latency for these load and dump operations by pipelining the Keccak core design into three stages, as well as introducing one input buffer and one output buffer.
-As a result, the Keccak permutation can be executed while the next input block is being independently loaded, and the previous output block is being dumped.
+As a result, the Keccak permutation can be executed while the next input block is being loaded in parallel, and the previous output block is being dumped.

 Moreover, to maximize throughput even further, HighPerf instantiates three copies of its Keccak core, compared to the single Keccak core used in LowRes.

 However, **HighPerf's implementation of Keccak has one major limitation**.
 As specified in its documentation [8], the input and output sizes are determined by the first 64-bit word received by the core.
 For this reason, its input size is limited to the [0, 2³²] bits range, and its output size is limited to the [0, 2²⁸] bits range.
 The output size range is not relevant for Dilithium, given that all SHAKE operations need to produce a much lower amount of data than the upper bound specified.
 The input size range, however, means that **HighPerf's Dilithium core can only sign messages with at most 4GB of data**.

-This limitation can be easily fixed by having the interface include a signal similar to AXI-Stream's ```TLAST```, whose purpose LowRes mimics by overloading the ```TREADY``` signal asserted by the transmitter device.
+This limitation can be easily fixed by having the interface include a signal similar to AXI-Stream's `TLAST`, whose purpose LowRes mimics by overloading the `TREADY` signal asserted by the transmitter device.
 As such, LowRes has no similar message size limit.
 I eventually plan on including this change in [my own version of a high-performance Keccak core](https://github.com/franos-cm/shake-sv), which is heavily inspired by [8].

 ## 2.5.
 Test suite